pestoffne/rm-bg/README.md

+## Description

-# Description: CLI tool to detect and mute specific audio tracks in videos.
+Command line tool to detect and mute specific audio track in video.

 ## How to run
 ```bash